The Best Heated Jackets for Walks, Rides, Hikes and Hunts

 • Heat controller and battery harness sold separately

 We may earn commissions if you make a purchase.
-This keeps our site ad-free and never sponsored.

 Quick Facts:

-• Run Time on Highest Heat: 2.5 hours (8 on low)
+• Run Time on Highest Heat: Varies by setting; up to 8 hours on low

-• Heating Zones: Chest and back
+• Heating Zones: Left chest, right chest, and back/collar

 Key Features: